suryateja010/openshift-may-2024/Day1/README.md

 #### API Server
 - supports REST API for all the features supported by OpenShift
-- all the Openshift components will be communicated only to API Server
+- all the Openshift components will be communicate only to API Server
-- other components are not allowed to communicate with each other
+- other components are not allowed to communicate with each other directly
+- every components communication flows via API Server only in Kubernetes/Openshift
 - API Server maintains the nodes, cluster, application status in the etcd database
 - only API Server will have access to etcd database
-- In our openshift cluster 3 master nodes are there, hence 3 API Servers i.e one API Server per master node is there
+- In our openshift cluster, 3 master nodes are there, hence 3 API Servers i.e one API Server per master node is there
-- API Server sends broadcasting events whenever any update happens in the API Server
+- API Server sends broadcasting events whenever any update happens in the etcd database
   - new record added
   - existing record updated
   - existing record deleted

 #### etcd database
-- opensource database that can used outside the scope of Kubernetes/openshift as well
+- opensource database that can be used outside the scope of Kubernetes/openshift as well
+- generally they work in groups ( cluster of etcd databases )
 - it stores key/values as records
 - since we have 3 master nodes, there are 3 etcd databases which works as a cluster

 #### Scheduler
-- this is the component which is responsible to find a healthy node where a new Pod can be deployed
+- this is the component that is responsible to find a healthy node where a new Pod can be deployed
 - Scheduler sends its scheduling recommendataion to API Server
 - API Server updates the scheduling info on each Pod stored in the etcd database
 - API Server broadcasts events for each Pod deployed onto some node